yahiarefaiea/rapida/packages/rapida-api/readme.md

 npm run server -s
 ```

 The access URL for the demo will be `localhost:3000/book`.
 But you can change the `host` and `port` by [Configuring your project](#configuring-your-project).
+You can see a demo from [here](the-api-folder).

 ### server:prod
 For production, the `server:prod` will be your script when deploying your project.
-The [Procfile](https://devcenter.heroku.com/articles/procfile) in the root of the environment tells Heroku to run this script by default:
+The [Procfile](https://devcenter.heroku.com/articles/procfile) in the root of the project tells Heroku to run this script by default:
 ```
 npm run server:prod
 ```